RubyDevInc/paho.mqtt.ruby/README.md

 # PahoMqtt

 The following file describes the Paho Mqtt client API for the ruby programming language.
 It enable applications to connect to an MQTT message broker threw the [MQTT](http://mqtt.org/) protocol (versions 3.1.1).
 MQTT is a lightweight protocol designed for IoT/M2M.
+A Mqtt client can connect to a message broker in order to publish and received data contained in short messages.
+The message are exchanged on topics where the client have to subscribe for receiving message.
+This gem implement the Mqtt protocol on a client side.

 ## Contents
 * [Installation](#installation)